 Here is the detailed fix:

-- Login to your router. (typically this is done through an internal ip address like 192.168.1.100).
+1. Login to your router. (typically this is done through an internal ip address like 192.168.1.100).
 You enter this IP address directly into your web browser same as you would a website. **NOTE some people actually enter web addresses into Google, and then navigate that way.
 This won’t work.
 Enter the IP address directly into the browser’s Location or Navigation bar at the top.
 This will take you to your router’s login screen. *NOTE sometimes the router’s default password is “password”.
 But it’s possible that your password was changed during installation.
-If you don’t have your router’s password, contact your Internet provider.
+If you don’t have your router’s password, look on the back or the bottom of your router.
+It may be there.
+Or if you’re feeling crazy, contact your Internet provider.